-CFO Retention
+CFO Retention & Transition

-The Corporation entered into a retention agreement with Stephen Williams, Executive Vice President and Chief Financial Officer of the Corporation effective October 31, 2022 to provide transition support for Mr. Hofer as the Corporation's new President and CEO, to support the Corporation's updated strategic priorities, including leading the Corporation's priority of growing its engineered wood products business and ensuring capital market continuity.
+The Corporation entered into a retention agreement with Stephen Williams, Executive Vice President and Chief Financial Officer of the Corporation effective October 31, 2022 to provide transition support for Mr. Hofer as the Corporation's new President & CEO effective September 7, 2022, to support the Corporation's updated strategic priorities, including leading the Corporation's priority of growing its engineered wood products business, and ensuring capital market continuity.

-Under the agreement, the Board has approved a retention payment of \$1,500,000 (the "Retention Payment") for Mr. Williams.
-The Retention Payment is not payable until after October 31, 2024.
+Under the agreement, the Board approved a retention payment of \$1,500,000 (the "Retention Payment") for Mr. Williams.
+The Retention Payment is not payable until after October 31, 2024 (the "Retention Date").
 It is anticipated that the Retention Payment will be paid in two payments, each of \$750,000, on October 31, 2024 and April 30, 2025.
-Payment of the Retention Payment is subject to Mr. Williams continuing in his employment with the Corporation until at least the Retention Date and his adherence with certain covenants related to non-solicitation in favour of the Corporation until October 31, 2025.
+Payment of the Retention Payment is subject to Mr. Williams continuing in his employment with the Corporation as Chief Financial Officer until the earlier of a replacement being appointed and the Retention Date and his adherence with certain covenants related to non-solicitation in favour of the Corporation until October 31, 2025.